 How do I get a Referral Form?

-Students can receive a Referral Form from the Financial Aid office provided there is a completed application on file.
-Referral Forms will be emailed to your SHU email address during the first week of school.
+Referral Forms will be emailed to your SHU email address during the first week of school provided you have a completed Work Application on file.
+If you don't receive this form, you must come to the Financial Aid office.
 When the completed Referral Form is returned, the student is activated in Kronos to access their electronic timecard.
 Students that do not hand in their Referral Form will not be able to access Kronos, and therefore, will not get paid.

 How do I find a job?